guilhermemarx14/Calculator/README.md

 # Calculator

-Simple Calculator cross-platform using Flutter and MobX.
+Simple cross-platform calculator using Flutter and MobX.